 6.1.
-This is a function of relative humidity and temperature and calculates the actual quantity (weight) of moisture carried in the air based on g/kg of dry air.
-Variations between rooms and ambient can indicate local moisture issues.
+This is a function of relative humidity and temperature and calculates the quantity (weight) of moisture carried in the air based on g/kg of dry air.
+Variations between rooms and ambient conditions can indicate local moisture issues.
 A Thermo hygrometer with the probe is used to calculate the humidity ratio.
-Uncontrolled evaporation will result in moisture being adsorbed into porous hydrophilic materials, and this may result in biological growth.
-Even nonporous materials can be affected by high humidity ratio especially from dew point. condensation.
-The following readings with decimal point are taken directly form the meter.
+Uncontrolled evaporation will result in moisture adsorbing into porous hydrophilic materials, possibly resulting in biological growth.
+Even nonporous materials can be affected by high humidity ratios, especially from the dew point condensation.
+The following readings with decimal points are taken directly from the meter.